lildude/gonefora.run/README.md

 - [x] Remove fields from the frontmatter of each post that I don't use (categories, meta, author, status)
 - [ ] Customize & optimize the theme
 - [ ] Switch out all emoticons for emoji
+- [ ] MAYBE: Use an [emoji font](http://emojisymbols.com/) for emojis instead of local or GitHub hosted
 - [x] Set absolute image paths - they're all relative assets/[filename] which works on the front page, but not the individual posts page
 - [ ] Check each individual post & page and make they all render correctly.
 - [x] Update Export plugin to grab all content types, not just posts and pages